Zubayer204/Pyweather/README.md

 # Pyweather
-An weather forecast software using python
+A weather forecast software using python